-6.5 Facility Construction (10 CFR Part 50 and 52 Licensees and Fuel Cycle Facilities)

-- a.
-SL I violations involve, for example: - 1.
-A significant breakdown of a licensee's QA program that results in multiple structures, systems, or components being completed11 in a manner such that they would not have satisfied their intended safety purpose. - b.
-SL II Violations involve, for example: - 1.
-A significant breakdown occurs in the QA program, as exemplified by multiple deficiencies in construction QA related to more than one work activity (e.g., structural, piping, electrical, foundations).
+- 3. A licensed operator actively performing the functions covered by that position, is does not commit an error and is in noncompliance with 10 CFR 55.53 requirements or a license condition(s) other than a medical condition, determined to be in noncompliance with the proficiency license condition stated on the individual's license resulting in a noncompliance with 10CFR55.53; however, the operator was in compliance with requalification requirements and no error was committed. - 6.5 Facility Construction (10 CFR Parts 50 and 52 Licensees and Fuel Cycle Facilities) - a.
+SL I violations involve, for example: - A significant breakdown of a licensee's QA program that results in multiple structures, systems, or components being completed in a manner such that they would not have satisfied their intended safety purpose. - b.
+SL II Violations involve, for example: - A significant breakdown occurs in the QA program, as exemplified by multiple deficiencies in construction QA related to more than one work activity (e.g., structural, piping, electrical, foundations).
 These deficiencies involve the licensee's failure to provide adequate oversight or take prompt corrective action and involve multiple examples of deficient construction or construction of unknown quality as the result of inadequate program implementation; or - 2.
 Multiple structures, systems, or components are completed in a manner that would have an adverse impact on the safety of operations. - c.
-SL III violations involve, for example: - 1.
-A breakdown occurs in a licensee's QA program for construction related to a single work activity (e.g., structural, piping, electrical, foundations).
-This significant deficiency involves the licensee's failure to provide adequate oversight or take prompt corrective action and entails multiple examples of deficient construction or construction of unknown quality as the result of inadequate program implementation; - A failure to confirm the design safety requirements of a structure, system, or component as the result of inadequate preoperational test program implementation; - 3.
-Ineffective corrective actions result in multiple examples of recurring significant deficiencies associated with a single construction activity;
+SL III violations involve, for example: - A breakdown occurs in a licensee's QA program for construction related to a single work activity (e.g., structural, piping, electrical, foundations).
+This significant deficiency involves the licensee's failure to provide adequate oversight or take prompt corrective action and entails multiple examples of deficient construction or construction of unknown quality as the result of inadequate program implementation; - 2.
+A failure to confirm the design safety requirements of a structure, system, or component as the result of inadequate preoperational test program implementation; - 3.
+Ineffective corrective actions result in multiple examples of recurring significant deficiencies associated with a single construction activity; - 4.
+A licensee fails to obtain prior Commission approval required by 10 CFR 50.59 or 10 CFR 52.98 for a change that results in a condition evaluated as having low-tomoderate or greater safety significance; or

-The term "completed" as used in this supplement means completion of a construction activity, including review and acceptance by the construction Quality Control or Quality Assurance organization.
+The term "completed" as used in this example means completion of a construction activity, including review and acceptance by the construction Quality Control or Quality Assurance organization.